Winter Quarters (North Omaha, Nebraska): History

 Due to arguments among the Oto and Omaha tribes over use of the land, the Latter-day Saints moved their camp three miles east to a site overlooking the Missouri River.
 There they built cabins and sod houses for the winter.
 One group of cabins became known as Kimball Row.
 It consisted of thirteen adjacent cabins, with the homes of church leaders Heber C. Kimball and Newel K. Whitney at either end.
 The Latter-day Saints actively traded with American Indian and trading settlements in northern Missouri and Iowa, exchanging household goods and small amounts of cash for foodstuffs, such as hogs, grain and vegetables, and supplies for the emigration effort.
-Young LDS men also produced handcrafted items such as willow baskets and washboards for sale.
+Young Latter-day Saint men also produced handcrafted items such as willow baskets and washboards for sale.
 Church funds also allowed the community to build a much needed water-powered gristmill.

 Even with trade, diet in the camp was mainly corn bread, salt bacon and a little milk, with occasional fresh game or domestic meat.
 Scurvy, known as "blackleg" during this period, became a major problem.
 Missouri potatoes and horseradish found at old Fort Atkinson helped ease the level of disease, but all residents lacked fresh vegetables in their diet.
 Tuberculosis (known as consumption), malaria, and unidentified fevers and chills also plagued the temporary settlement.
 Church member Louisa Barnes Pratt recalled in her memoirs: